team discussing cyber security threats

 4 Minute Read

-Having an up-to-date, tested incident response plan in place is critical for an organization to endure a security breach with minimal privacy, financial, and reputational harm.
+Having an up-to-date, tested incident response plan in place is one critical component for an organization to endure a security breach with minimal privacy, financial, and reputational harm.
 A strong incident response plan is built on four fundamentals:

 Partner, National Leader, Technology, Media & Telecommunications